 MetricFire's feature-rich Grafana dashboards let users see powerful visuals just the way they like.
 Users can personalize graphs and zoom into visualizations with a click of a mouse.
 There are all kinds of data sets to customize, including server delays and rebuild times.
 Plus, the multi-dimensional data model identifies metrics via names/tags.

 You might worry about data security when using an open-source tool like Zabbix, but there's nothing to fear.
 There's powerful encryption between Zabbix components and various authentication methods such as Active Directory and Open LDAP.

 On MetricFire, you get the flexibility of an open-source tool and the security benefits of a SaaS tool.
-Open-source Prometheus has a retention period of 15 days, which is beneficial if you don't want to keep data for too long.
-If you prefer, Hosted Prometheus lets you store data for up to 2 years in a secure, stable environment.
+Open-source Graphite has a retention period of 15 days, which is beneficial if you don't want to keep data for too long.
+If you prefer, Hosted Graphite lets you store data for up to 2 years in a secure, stable environment.

 Zabbix API provides custom integration with multiple solutions, which optimizes tasks such as automation, graphing, ticketing, and configuration management.

 MetricFire also has various integrations, with support for logging tools, Heroku, AWS, and much more.
 This way, you can execute and customize integrations with different APIs.

 Zabbix User Support

 Zabbix offers five user support tiers, and customers need to subscribe to one of these tiers to reach out to the company (even if it's just a phone call).
 Users at lower pricing tiers receive limited support and no certified expert training.
 A primary account manager is only assigned to customers at higher tiers.
 Zabbix doesn't publish prices for its support packages, so it's difficult to make comparisons with other open-source tools.